 A third option for cricket and grasshopper prevention is garlic.
 The insects are repelled by the smell, and it is generally widely available and safe.
 A garden barrier may be planted, or the bulbs may be crushed, boiled with water, and the resulting solution applied around the soil and sprayed onto the plants for additional protection.

-Plating a Trap Crop
+Planting a Trap Crop

 Crickets and grasshoppers will also be attracted to grain crops and tall grasses.
 Planting a trap crop a suitable distance from your garden is another excellent way to prevent the bugs from feasting on your crops.
-Be sure to plant the trap crop early enough in the season for it to be ready, and keep it healthy throughout, so that it is always a favorable meal for your pests.
+Be sure to plant the trap crop early enough in the season for it to be ready, and keep it healthy throughout, so that it is always a favorite meal for your pests.

 Hand Pick ‘Em